On Projections in the Noncommutative 2-Torus Algebra: More general projections in

-We shall start with the proof of Proposition \ref{lm1} by showing how to use the $p_k(x)$ functions to increase or decrease the trace of a Power-Rieffel type projection.
-Then we present a method of including the remaining $p_k(x)$ functions to the projections constructed in the previous proof without changing its traces.
-In this way we will prove Proposition \ref{lm2}.
-Both proofs are constructive so we are able to plot some examples of the $p_0(x)$ functions of the relevant projections which, as we shall see, determine uniquely all of the other functions $p_k(x)$ for $k \neq 0$.
-A brief discussion of the assumptions limiting the $\th$ parameter may be found in section \ref{conc}.\\
+We shall start with the proof of Theorem~\ref{lm1} by showing how to use the functions $p_k$ to increase or decrease the trace of a~Powers--Rief\/fel type projection.
+Then we present a~method of including the remaining $p_k$ functions into the projections constructed in the previous proof without changing its traces.
+In this way we will prove Theorem~\ref{lm2}.
+Both proofs are constructive so we are able to plot some examples of the $p_0$ functions of the relevant projections which, as we shall see, determine all of the other functions $p_k$ for $k \neq 0$.
+A brief discussion of the assumptions limiting the $\theta$ parameter may be found in Section~\ref{conc}.